SMore1007/DSA/README.md

 # Data Structure and Algorithm With Object Oriented Programming

-This repository contains implementations of various data structures and algorithms using Object-Oriented Programming (OOP) principles.
+This repository contains implementations of various data structures and algorithms and Object-Oriented Programming (OOP) principles.

 ## Topics Covered